wrohdewald/restaround/README.rst

 Inheriting
 ----------

-You have two possibilities:

-- You can always use symbolic links for all files pointing to another profile.
+You can always use symbolic links for all files pointing to another profile.
+But there is another way: The special flag ``inherit``.
+It can be defined just like a normal flag but it will be executed by restaround instead of passing it to restic.
+So you can use

-- A file like inherit_xxxx inherits settings from profile xxxx.
+- ``--inherit=remote``
+- empty file ``backup_inherit_remote``
+- file with content ``inherit``

 You can inherit from any number of other profiles.
-  If there is a profile named `default`, it is always inherited from.
+If there is a profile named ``default``, it is always inherited from.

 Most flags can be passed multiple times to restic.
 For those, restaround will follow the inheritance tree from the top (the ``default`` profile) to the bottom (the profile